Think BIOS Config Tool V2#

 - Clearing or changing Supervisor password and fingerprint data.

-- Creating Intune-friendly artifacts (Win32 / Proactive Remediation) and optionally uploading via Microsoft Graph.
+- Creating Intune-friendly artifacts (Win32 / Proactive Remediation) and optionally uploading via Microsoft Graph. (currently only available through the UI)

 - Saving and restoring custom defaults.